West Coast (OneRepublic song): Critical reception

-"West Coast" received acclaim from music critics for the song's production and Tedder's vocals.
+"West Coast" received widespread acclaim from music critics for the song's production and Tedder's vocals.

 Joshua Andre of 365 Days of Inspiring Media gave 4.5 of 5 stars and wrote that song's melody is "a lot of heart, soul, inspiration, and purpose", also praising the lyrics and production, saying "we have that summery, breezy, pop atmosphere- a likeable song that speaks about being wild and free, and also speaks about having a good time".
 Kristin Smith of Plugged In compared "West Coast" melody with Adele's 2013 single "Skyfall", "except with a much faster beat and nowhere near as depressing", also pointing Tedder's songwriting, "this song is all about running from the blues that comes from a breakup, while also fleeing the winter blahs to find much warmer days–both figuratively and literally".

-Emily Harris of Global Music Group wrote that Tedder's vocals in bridge have similiraties with "Skyfall", adding "'West Coast' is brimming with confidence.
+Emily Harris of Global Music Group wrote that Tedder's vocals in bridge have similarities with "Skyfall", adding "'West Coast' is brimming with confidence.
 Additionally, OneRepublic don't hold back with their high quality oozing out of every facet of their production.
 Also, while the band’s typical pop sound is audible in the mix, each member of the group manages to bring fresh new components to the forefront; including a string section in the prelude and a soulful groove that emerges as the track goes".
 Il Post appreciated the inspiration from the 1960s music scene in the song, writing that the band managed to capture "the summer and dreamy atmospheres".

 Live performances

 The band performed "West Coast" for the first time during The Today Show on March 4, 2022.
 On March 8, OneRepublic performed it on The Late Late Show with James Corden.
-The band performed the song for the third time on Good Morning America (GMA) held on July 15, 2022 at Times Square Studios in Manhattan.
+The band performed the song for the third time on Good Morning America (GMA) held on July 15, 2022, at Times Square Studios in Manhattan.
 The song was also a regular part of band setlist for the Never Ending Summer Tour.